 The clearing in the forest ahead is a perfect ambush spot for a brown bear, or so we’re told as we climb towards the national park plateau an hour south-west of Brasov.
 The going is easy at first, long dwindling national park routes funnelling tourists past bird watching spots and large colourful maps.
 But then we take a steep right turn and begin to climb up towards the dark forests nestling below the plateau grasslands, and beyond to the ice-capped peaks of the Carpathian ridge.
 Hours pass as we traverse the depths of the forest, occasionally spotting large claw marks raked deep in to tree trunks, some old, many new.
 We reach the ambush clearing and take a well earned breather, drinking cold elder-flower cordial as we sit on the earthy buttress roots of a tree only last night upended by the mother of all bears.
 Worms and insects still squirm in the loose soil.
 We set off again on our trek through the forest, the tree line eventually thinning out to sparser woodland, and at last, the plateau.
 Emerald-green belts of alpine grassland lay strapped to the rounded hillside, dotted with lily-white flowers, perfect grazing ground for the nomadic alpine cattle and the occasional Carpathian brown bear.

 As 3am chimes, a woman staggers through from second class, no bag of dead devices this time.
-She momentarily becomes the focus of the entire carriage as the sliding doors clatter closed, waking everyone up from their awkward slumber.
+She momentarily becomes the focus of the entire carriage as the sliding doors clatter closed, waking everybody up from their awkward slumber.
 Covered in a heavy layer of sweat, shirt saturated, hair strands pasted across her face, she poses under an a/c unit shaking her hair in a subtly sultry manner, evidently cooling down from the lack of a/c elsewhere on the train.
-The scene briefly looks like a cheap beer commercial from time past, just without the beer.
+The scene briefly looks like a cheap beer commercial from times past, just without the beer.
 Chuckling at the ridiculous scene, somewhere in Romania our train trundles onward and I return to staring at my reflection in the window, contemplating cold beer and comfy beds.